jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

-Exceptions_ like ZeroDivisionError` break execution of a program.
-No code will run past the line that caused one, which means I have to take care of this one.
-See :doc:`/how_to/exception_handling_tests_for more
+Exceptions_ like ZeroDivisionError_ break execution of a program.
+No code will run past the line that causes an Exception_, which means I have to take care of this problem.
+See :ref:`how to test that an Exception is raised` for more

 green: make it pass